xavib/fast-sasstart/README.md

 ## Credits

 This codebase has been curated by @xavi_b, and comes from several sources.
-This is mostly based in @eddiemachado's Bones clever structure but there's also a little from Zurb's Foundation (the grid), and more flavours here and there.
+Mostly based in [@eddiemachado's Bones](https://github.com/eddiemachado/bones) clever structure but there's also a little from [Zurb's Foundation](https://github.com/zurb/foundation) (the grid), and some other stuff coming from here and there.